-Develop skills that are valued by employers by taking a summer internship, a placement year or by gaining part-time and casual work while you study.
+Develop skills that are valued by employers by taking a placement year, a summer internship, or through part-time or casual work.

 Year in industry